 First, speaking negatively about the other parent to the children is simply not acceptable.
 Divorce is stressful enough on the children.
 Kids are often too young to really understand what is occurring.
 Talking about how you feel about the other spouse is another burden that should not be placed on the kids.

-Second, by complaining about the other spouse or the custody case itself, it could potentially damage the children’s relationship with the other parent.
+Second, complaining about the other spouse or the custody case itself could potentially damage the children’s relationship with the other parent.
 For the most part, children need both parents.
 Let them decide on the type of relationship they might have with the other parent when they are old enough to make the decision.

 Tip 5: Pictures sent to a judge are not usually admissible without testimony from the person who took them.